Callum Ilott: 2019

 In 2018, after racing a season of GP3, Ilott took part in the Formula 2 post-season test with Trident and Charouz Racing System.

-He then raced a full season in F2, finishing eleventh in the overall standings, securing two podiums in the sprint races in Catalunya and Sochi respectively and his maiden pole in Monza.
+Ilott then raced a full season in F2, finishing eleventh in the overall standings, securing two podiums in the sprint races in Catalunya and Sochi respectively and his maiden pole in Monza.

 2020

 For the 2020 season, Ilott left Sauber Junior Team by Charouz and joined 2019 teams' championship runner-up UNI-Virtuosi Racing alongside Zhou Guanyu.
 He remained a member of the Ferrari Driver Academy.
 Ilott took his first Formula 2 victory at the delayed season's opening race at the Red Bull Ring after pole sitter Zhou suffered electrical problems.
 Ahead of the season finale, Ilott announced that he would not race in F2 or F1 in 2021.
 Ilott ended the season with three wins, five poles and six podiums, finishing runner-up to fellow FDA driver Mick Schumacher.
 Ilott reunited with his former team Charouz Racing System for the first day of the Formula 2 2020 post-season test in Bahrain.